Nolan Arenado Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.22 team ERA ranks second across all MLB pitching staffs.
+- The Cubs have a 3.30 team ERA that ranks second among all MLB pitching staffs.

-- Cubs pitchers combine to surrender the third-fewest home runs in baseball (28 total, 0.8 per game).
+- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (31 total, 0.9 per game).

-- The right-hander last appeared on Wednesday against the Washington Nationals, when he went six innings, allowing one earned run while giving up five hits.
+- In his most recent appearance on Friday, the lefty went seven innings against the Miami Marlins, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.